Flare576/sturdy-octo-tribble/README.md

  |-README.md
 docker-compose.yml

-The `mysql_data` thing is a theory I want to try for allowing a bit more persistance beteween startup/teardowns; mapped data volume for mysql.
+The `mysql_data` thing is a theory I want to try for allowing a bit more persistence between startup/teardowns; mapped data volume for mysql.

+## MySQL

+I need something to be able to run migration scripts and having whatever does that also able to manage my data shape seems neat... but Sequelize and JS-data couldn't handle the relationships between talent and notes (two foreign keys to the same table), so for now I'm going to just use db-migrate and generate my own SQL CRUD stuff, which I kinda thought might happen with how I want to use tag discovery.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).